 Dental implants have a more involved process and treatment timeline than traditional restorative options.
 Your treatment will begin with an initial consultation.
 During this visit, our doctors will evaluate your oral and overall health using a number of diagnostic scans.
 These scans will allow your dentist to map the bone and tissues that can properly support dental implants.
 Some patients may require bone grafting if they have suffered from bone loss, or a sinus lift if the sinus has expanded after tooth loss.

 Rebuild Your Smile

-Our team is dedicated to helping patients achieve lasting oral health and confidence in their smiles.
+Our team is uniquely qualified and dedicated to helping patients achieve lasting oral health and confidence in their smiles.
 Call our office at (813) 855-2273 or reach out online to discuss your dental implants options.